One of the first things that every cannabis user experiences is dry mouth.

 I made a PDF version of this list so you can have it on you at all times.
 I’ll email it to you in a minute if you’re in.

-When we smoke cannabis flowers, we also take in several groups of compounds that produce a bunch of different effects in us.
+When we smoke cannabis, we also take in several groups of compounds that produce a bunch of different effects in us.
 All of these compound are located in the small hair-like structures called trichomes.

 Trichomes are small, translucent hairs located on the epidermis, the outer layer tissue of the cannabis plant.
 Trichomes contain two chemical substances, cannabinoids and terpenes.
 There are more than a 100 different cannabinoids, but the most prominent are THC, CBD, CBN and CBG.

 One group of these receptors is located in our salivary glands.
-Once stimulated, they cut back on the production of saliva, therefore producing the unpleasant feeling of dry mouth.
+Once stimulated by THC, they cut back on the production of saliva, therefore producing the unpleasant feeling of dry mouth.

-What is the best way to handle this annoying side effect?
+What is the best way to reduce dry mouth while high?

 Well, let’s just say there are a few tricks that cannabis users picked up along the way.
 And we are going to arm you with these tricks right away.